adobe/jsonschema2md/Contributing.md

 # Before You Contribute

-* Check that there is an [existing issue](https://jira.corp.adobe.com/issues/?jql=project%20%3D%20ACP%20AND%20component%20in%20(%22machinery%22)) in the ACP project
+* Check that there is an existing issue in GitHub issues
 * Check if there are other pull requests that might overlap or conflict with your intended contribution
-* If there is no issue, and no prior work, send a short mail to [Grp-XDM-API-WGs](mailto:Grp-XDM-API-WGs@adobe.com) with the subject line `[XDM][JSONSchema2MD] Contribution …`

 # How to Contribute